akb825/DeepSea/modules/Scene/SceneParticle/README.md

 ## Instance Data

-* `"ParticleTransformList"`: instance data similar to `InstanceTransformData`, but uses the particle emitter's transform.
+* `"ParticleTransformData"`: instance data similar to `InstanceTransformData`, but uses the particle emitter's transform.
 This is useful when the base transform uses a different node, such as with `StandardParticleEmitterFactory`.
 	* `variableGroupDesc`: string name for the shader variable group to use.